zynksoftware/Zynk-Workflow/_docs/Magento-V2-Connector/Matching-records-in-Magento-v2.md

 slug: matching-records-in-magento-v2
 title: Matching records in Magento v2
 ---
 When attempting to update records in Magento v2 you can provide a <field> and <value> in a match object to try and return a matching record.
+You can also provide multiple values to match on by providing a match collection in <matches>.

 For example, if I wanted to match customers between Magento v2 and Sage 50 based on a custom field called 'sage_account_number' I could provide the following data: